 Buying from or Selling to an Individual

 Information for both buyer and seller

 On the back of titles issued after 1988 is a perjury statement where both the buyer and seller sign the document and confirm the odometer reading.
+The printed name and signature of both buyer and seller is required for the odometer reading.
 Be sure to read the back of the title carefully so that it is filled in correctly.
-This document also is the bill of sale.
+This document is also a bill of sale.

 Titles issued before 1988 will require additional paperwork as described below:

 - Bill of sale listing the date of vehicle sale (signed by both buyer and seller)

 - A notarized Power of Attorney (POA) is required if processing paperwork for another individual